linn/songcast.site/privacy.md

 ### Notice of changes to this policy

 ###### Linn will update this policy from time to time.
-When we do we will revise the "Last updated" date at the bottom of the page
+When we do we will revise the "Last updated" date at the bottom of the page.

 Last updated: 5 November 2015